-Sony: Ice Cream Sandwich updates for 2011 Xperia devices to kick off in mid-AprilAlex Wagner - Deputy Managing Editor, News Desk
+Sony: Ice Cream Sandwich updates for 2011 Xperia devices to kick off in mid-AprilAlex Wagner - Editorial Director of News and Content

 Last year Sony Ericsson said that it expected to begin pushing Ice Cream Sandwich updates to its 2011 Xperia device in late March or early April, and today Sony has offered up a bit more information on its Android 4.0 rollout.
 On its official blog, Sony says that the first handsets to see ICS will be the Xperia arc S, Xperia neo V and Xperia ray, with upgrades expected to begin in mid-April and continue for four to six weeks.
 The Xperia arc, Xperia Play, Xperia neo, Xperia mini, Xperia mini pro, Xperia pro, Xperia active and Sony Ericsson Live with Walkman will follow, with updates for those devices expected to begin in late May or early June.
 The updates will only be available for download through PC Companion or Bridge for Mac.